 The holograms and stripes are to prevent bleaching, a technique where a legitimate, government-issued identification is otherwise modified to indicate a different date.

 There are a few barcodes on the back of an Illinois license (where I sadly once lived), one of them looks similar to the barcode on a can of tomatoes (this is your license number).
 The more complex one that looks like a long QR code — this one is what they usually scan.

 The Problem with Scanning Identification Cards

 Bar codes look secure, high tech, and modern to people who are none of the above.
 Barcodes are as easy to read and write as basic English given the “write tools” (punny).
-They are really hard to find.
-As a matter of fact, I used to host a driver’s license number generator on this site, and it turned out a few banks actually used it to validate that people were presenting real IDs!!
+They aren’t hard to find.
+As a matter of fact, I used to host a driver’s license number generator on this site, and it turned out a few bank actually used it to validate that people were presenting real IDs!!
 The License number in IL is really easy to figure out.
 From the last 5 digits, for example, I can tell your date of birth and gender.
-The first four are encoded with soundex, and the middle three are from a lookup table from your first name.
+The first four are encoded with Soundex, and the middle three are from a lookup table from your first name.

 Generate a License Number

 The entire number is generated from just a few facts about you: